ColeTrammer/iros/docs/di/intrusive.md

 type must publically inherit from it.
 Internally, intrusive containers will downcast their internal pointers to the `Node` type before calling these customizations.

-Lastly, the `Tag` also can customize whether or not the intrusive container stores a size.
+The `Tag` also can customize whether or not the intrusive container stores a size.
 By standard C++, the owning list type should store the list's size.
 However, there is no need to store the size unless it is specifically needed.

+In addition, the `Tag` can custommize whether or a `ForwardList` will store a pointer to the tail.
+This allows providing a `.back()` and `.push_back()` functions, which makes the container usable with the `di::Queue` adapter.
+This is enabled by default for normal intrusive containers, but by standard C++, the owning variant will not provide this functionality.

 ## Using the IntrusiveList class